openspim/openspim.github.io/x-openspim_alignment.md

 Place the cylindrical lenses on the rail and put back the emission filter.
 Make sure the cylindrical lens is in its correct place and its rotational mount is well adjusted by checking whether a focused, horizontal laser stripe has appeared on the corner mirror surface.

 <span style="color:#1E90FF; background-color:#DCDCDC; font-weight:bold">Step 14</span>&nbsp;
-The correct alignment of both excitation light-sheets can now be tested on fluorescent beads.
+The correct alignment of both excitation light-sheets can be tested on fluorescent beads.
 For this, use the horizontal gimbal mount knob to bring the light-sheet into the focal plane of one of the detection objectives, while simultaneously gently playing with the rotation mount of the cylindrical lens.
-The beads embedded in agarose should now become focused and visible and ideally cover the field of view homogeneously as small bright dots as shown in the inset of Figure 11.
+The beads embedded in agarose should become focused and visible and ideally cover the field of view homogeneously as small bright dots as shown in the inset of Figure 11.

 <figure align="center">
   <a href="https://openspim.org/images/alignment/Alignment_Figure11.png" target="_blank"><img width="700" src="https://openspim.org/images/alignment/Alignment_Figure11.png"></a>